Mrwow/Ladder/README.md

 - Default image size and traing epoch can be edit as needed.

 ### Prediction or detection
-- Use the SAHI algrithom to improve small object detection accuray, here is the link for SAHI (https://github.com/obss/sahi).Thanks them for the great work!
+- Use the SAHI algrithom to improve small object detection accuray, here is the link for SAHI (https://github.com/obss/sahi).
+Thanks them for the great work!
 - Adjust different condifence and IoU as needed.
 - Detection in a single image or in a folder with multiple image